Navigation

 Shoulder replacement

-Your health expert: Mr Henry Maxwell, Consultant Orthopaedic Surgeon
+Your health expert: Mr Michael Walton, Orthopaedic Shoulder Surgeon

-Shoulder replacement is an operation to replace your shoulder joint with an artificial joint.
-You can have a complete or partial shoulder replacement.
-You may have this surgery for shoulder joint damage, or wear and tear.
-This is usually from arthritis or an injury.
+Shoulder replacement surgery is an operation to replace your damaged shoulder joint with an artificial joint.
+You can have a total or partial shoulder replacement.
+You may be offered this surgery because of wear and tear, usually from arthritis or an injury.

 About shoulder replacement

-The average age for people having a shoulder replacement is around 70.
-But many people are older than this when they have the surgery.
+Most people who have shoulder replacement surgery are between 65 and 84, but both older and younger people have it too.
 An artificial shoulder joint will usually last for at least 10 years, often for much longer.

 Types of shoulder replacement

-There are several different types of shoulder replacement.
+There are several different types of shoulder replacement surgery.
 Your surgeon will talk through which is the best procedure for you.
-This depends on:
+This will depend on:

 • the condition of the muscles around your shoulder

-There are four main types of shoulder replacement procedure.
+The four main types of shoulder replacement procedure are described below.

 Reverse shoulder replacement

-This is the most commonly used shoulder replacement procedure.
-It gets its name from the fact that the surgeon switches round the positions of the ball and socket in your joint.
-A metal ball is attached to your shoulder blade, where your socket was before.
-And a new socket is attached to the top of your upper arm, where the ball was.
-The new ball and socket are fixed firmly in place with bone cement.
+Reverse shoulder replacement surgery is the most common shoulder replacement procedure.
+It gets its name from the fact that your surgeon will switch round the positions of the ball and socket in your joint.
+They’ll attach a metal ball to your shoulder blade, where your socket was before.
+And they’ll attach a new socket to the top of your upper arm, where the ball was.
+The new ball and socket will be fixed firmly in place with bone cement.

 Total shoulder replacement